anuragambuja/data-engineering-gcp/BigQuery.md

   * `TIMESTAMP`
   * `DATETIME`
 - BigQuery supports clustering for both partitioned and non-partitioned tables.
 When you use clustering and partitioning together, the data can be partitioned by a date, date time or timestamp column, and then clustered on a different set of columns.
 A partitioned table can also be clustered.
+- columns that contain more distinct values (high cardinality) or, columns which are frequently used in WHERE filters or JOIN conditions are the columns which should be used for clustering.
+- A table can be clustered on four columns at most.

 | Clustering | Partitioning |
 |---|---|